-- 1. Must enroll continuously in college readiness classes (excluding summer sessions and mini terms) directly related to the section(s) of the test where the score in reading, writing or math does not meet the college readiness The student must continue enrolling in the college readiness class each semester until they are college ready in all areas.
+- 1. Must enroll continuously in college readiness classes (excluding summer sessions and mini terms) directly related to the section(s) of the test where the score in reading, writing or math does not meet the college readiness The student must continue standards. enrolling in the college readiness class each semester until they are college ready in all areas.
 Students must give priority in course selection to the corresponding college readiness class.
-Students who are not college ready in reading, writing, and math are required to enroll in college readiness classes immediately upon enrolling at WCJC if the student seeks enrollment in college credit courses that lead to an associate, level two certificate or baccalaureate degree. - Must satisfactorily complete all coursework in the developmental sequence at the point of placement before enrolling in college level courses in those disciplines. - Must enroll in a student success course (PSYC 1300 and/or NCBI) if TSI placement results indicate need for college readiness courses - 4.
-Cannot enroll in courses where collegereadiness has not been met.

-- 5. Must meet with an academic advisor as part of mandatory advising/TSI remediation advisement until the college readiness courses are satisfied by either satisfying the TSIA by retesting in the area they did not meet the standard or completing the college readiness sequence with a grade of A,B, or C. - 6.
-Cannot graduate from an associate degree program or from a level two certificate program.
+Students who are not college ready in reading, writing, and math are required to enroll in college readiness classes immediately upon enrolling at WCJC if the student seeks enrollment in college credit courses that lead to an associate, level two certificate or baccalaureate degree. - Must satisfactorily complete all coursework in the developmental sequence at the point of placement before enrolling in college level courses in those disciplines. - Must enroll in a student success course (PSYC/ EDUC 1300 and/or NCBI) if TSI placement results indicate need for college readiness courses. - Cannot enroll in courses where collegereadiness has not been met, except for courses paired with a co-requisite support course. - 5.
+Must meet with an academic advisor as part of mandatory advising/TSI remediation advisement until the college readiness courses are satisfied by either satisfying the TSIA by retesting in the area they did not meet the standard or completing the college readiness sequence with a grade of A,B, or C. - Cannot graduate from an associate degree program or from a level two certificate program until TSI compliance is achieved through testing or through successful completion of the college readiness course sequence.